uit-hdl/chatbot-for-mental-health/prompts/mental-health/mental_health.md

   - `13_stigma`:
     - misconceptions
       - effect on patient and family
-    - understanding others misconceptions and handling the feelings they can cause
+      - understanding them and handling the feelings they cause
-    - understanding the illness
+    - understanding the heterogeneity of the illness
     - history of the name Schizophrenia
   - `14_who_gets_schizophrenia`:
     - prevalence